 Andrew Nathanson serves as Chief Compliance Officer and Counsel for Suvretta Capital Management, LLC, responsible for legal, regulatory and compliance matters.
 Suvretta Capital is a global equity long short manager that was founded by Aaron Cowen in 2012.
 Prior to joining Suvretta, he served as Chief Compliance Officer and Legal Counsel for Mirae Asset Global Investments (USA), a subsidiary of a Korean based asset manager.
 Mr. Nathanson graduated from Suffolk University Law School and earned his BS in economics from the University of Wisconsin-Madison.

-Andrew T. Reardon is the Chief Legal Officer at HCR, an investment firm that purchases royalties and uses debt-like structures to invest in commercial or near commercial stage life science assets.
-Andrew is directly responsible for all legal matters, including transactions, fund and managed account formation, offering and management, litigation, and general corporate matters.
-Andrew also functions as a critical member of the investment team through all phases of HCR’s investments, including the initial transaction evaluation and negotiation, life-cycle management, and the structuring of effective exits.
-Andrew is also a member of the compliance team and coordinates with the CCO on compliance matters.
-Prior to joining HCR, Andrew was with Willkie Farr & Gallagher.
-His experience includes advising private equity funds, hedge funds, lenders and operating companies on matters including fund formations, financings, equity issuances, mergers and acquisitions, leveraged buyouts, royalty transactions, restructurings and corporate governance.
-Mr. Reardon received a J.D., with high distinction, from The University of Iowa College of Law where he was the recipient of the Alan I. Widiss Faculty Scholar Award, and a B.A., with honors, from the State University of New York, College at Old Westbury.
-Mr. Reardon is a former officer with the United States Army National Guard.
+Andrew T. Reardon is the Chief Legal Officer at HCR.
+Mr. Reardon is directly responsible for all legal matters, including transactions, fund formation, offerings, litigation and general corporate matters.
+Mr. Reardon also functions as a part of the transaction team throughout the investment and post-investment process.
+In addition, Mr. Reardon is a member of the compliance team and coordinates with the chief compliance officer on such matters.
+Prior to joining HCR, Mr. Reardon was a corporate lawyer with Willkie Farr & Gallagher.
+Mr. Reardon’s legal experience includes advising private equity funds, hedge funds, lenders and operating companies on matters including fund formations, financings, equity issuances, mergers and acquisitions, leveraged buyouts, royalty transactions, restructurings and corporate governance.

 Arik Hirschfeld is a Director of Compliance and Senior Counsel at Guggenheim Partners and serves as Chief Compliance Officer for GS Gamma Advisors, LLC.
 Prior to joining Guggenheim, Arik held several Compliance and Legal positions focusing on regulatory requirements of investment managers and broker-dealers within the financial industry, including Vice President in Private Side Compliance and Head of US Large Shareholdings at Barclays Capital providing advisory and product coverage to principal businesses and equities trading and Associate at Sidley Austin LLP in their Securities & Derivatives Enforcement and Regulatory Practice.
 Arik received his B.A. in Mathematics from Yeshiva University and his J.D. from Brooklyn Law School and is admitted to practice in the State of New York.